-Costs associated with the Cane Corso dam do not take into consideration veterinary visits and diagnostic tests.
-The most efficient use of the stud involves ensuring the female is both receptive and fertile.
+Costs associated with the Cane Corso dam do not consider veterinary visits and diagnostic tests.
+The most efficient use of the stud involves ensuring the female is receptive and fertile.

 Veterinarians often conduct vaginal smears on high-quality animals so the breeder can make an appointment for mating at the optimal time.
 Your vet may need to perform several smears over a week.

 He or she is looking for specific changes to the vaginal cells that are most accurate for determining when the female is ready to mate.
-Cytology involves the use of special dyes to highlight the cells and may cost $20 or more each.
+Cytology involves using special dyes to highlight the cells and may cost $20 or more each.

 Assays that measure reproductive hormones like LH (luteinizing hormone) are even more expensive as they require analysis by a laboratory.

-If you own the stud or have unlimited access, you might be able to forego laboratory costs and gauge behavioral changes in the bitch to determine when to put the two dogs together.
+Suppose you own the stud or have unlimited access.
+In that case, you might be able to forego laboratory costs and gauge behavioral changes in the bitch to determine when to put the two dogs together.